HHS/TANF-app/docs/User-Research/Stakeholders-and-Personas.md

-### OFA program directors (OFA admin)
+### OFA admins

-OFA program directors oversee the collection and processing of TANF data and ensure OFA analysts have what they need to do their work.
+OFA admins are members of the TANF Data Division.
+They oversee the collection and processing of TANF data and ensure OFA analysts have what they need to do their work.